The Peach Blossom Spring

 They told him their stories...

-Society was dumbing us down.
-We felt as if we were only a screw in an unhealthy system that was ruled by the rich.
-It made us so unhappy that we decided to search for a new place to raise our children and spend our lives.
+We felt as if society pulled our potentials as human-beings down.
+As if we were a screw in an unhealthy system that was ruled by the rich.
+It made us so unhappy that we decided to search for a better place to raise our children and spend our lives.
+And so we arrived in this land.

-Eager to explore this magical land, the young man journeyed onwards.
+Eager to explore this magical place, the young man journeyed onwards.

 One after another, he met these pioneers of the free mind.